 There are times a purebred cat has no papers, this may be because they came from an unregistered breeder or they have been lost when the cat has been rehomed.
 I recently adopted two Tonkinese cats from the RSPCA.
 The owners surrendered them due to a chance in circumstances.
 I don’t have their papers or much history.
 They look like Tonkinese, but I cannot be 100% sure because they have no pedigree and very little history.
 No cat show would allow me to show these cats as Tonkinese.

 The incidence of non-papered breeds in pet shops has declined a lot over the past twenty years due to early desexing.
 Some pet shops still sell entire cats.
 These kittens usually come from three sources.
 Kitten mills, which produce kittens en-masse, backyard breeders or registered breeders who offload kittens to pet shops without papers.
-Most cat councils prohibit their members from selling kittens to pet shops, so when it does occur, the breeder’s name is not provided to the new kitten buyers.
+Cat councils prohibit their members from selling kittens to pet shops.
+When it does occur, the breeder’s name is not provided to the new kitten buyers.
 The problem is, without papers, it is impossible to know if what you are paying a lot of money for is in fact purebred.